About the Course

 If you are in this course – and the whole Sheedy Family Program – it is because you are seeking something.
 You have questions like, How can I connect my business major with my minor in psychology, or Spanish, or economics?
 Where can I learn the moral standards that will guide my actions in the business world?
 What do I tell my well-meaning relatives when they ask, of my liberal arts major, “What are you going to do with that??”
 How are degrees in business and the liberal arts mutually enriching – a “sum greater than the parts” situation?

 Those questions are the reasons we’re all here together.
-In this course, the gateway to the Sheedy Family Program, we’ll probe five of the most important questions informing the SFP’s key terms: economy, enterprise, and society.
-You’ll learn to dialogue with peers – a vital “real world” skill with deep roots in the liberal arts – and to flexibly integrate ideas from across disciplines and genres from ancient philosophy to modernist poetry to contemporary film.
-We look forward to thinking alongside you.
+In this course, the gateway to the Sheedy Family Program, we’ll probe some of the most important questions informing the SFP’s key terms: economy, enterprise, and society.
+You’ll learn to dialogue with peers – a vital “real world” skill with deep roots in the liberal arts.
+You’ll flexibly integrate ideas from across disciplines and genres from ancient philosophy to modernist poetry to contemporary film.
+You’ll meet faculty from multiple disciplines – all working at the intersection of business and the liberal arts – who will draw you into their passion projects or areas of expertise.
+And, along the way, you’ll lay the groundwork for the sense of community that you’ll sustain throughout your time in the Sheedy program.
+We can’t wait.

 Course Learning Goals